Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Introduction

 \section{Introduction}

 For Markov decision processes (MDPs) on an infinite horizon, discounting is a key feature that allows the expected total reward to take a finite value.
 A widespread assumption in the literature is exponential discounting, i.e., the discount rate is constant over time.
 There is, however, substantial evidence against exponential discounting.
-In behavioral economics (see e.g., \cite{Thaler81}, \cite{LT89}, \cite{Laibson97}), it is well documented that the discount rate is empirically time-varying and many non-exponential functions have been proposed to model empirical discounting; see e.g., \cite[Remark 3.1]{HZ19}.
+In behavioral economics (see e.g., \citet{Thaler81}, \citet{LT89}, \citet{Laibson97}), it is well documented that the discount rate is empirically time-varying and many non-exponential functions have been proposed to model empirical discounting; see e.g., \citet[Remark 3.1]{HZ19}.

 For the past fifteen years or so, non-exponential discounting has been seriously considered and approached in stochastic control, and the involved mathematical challenge is now well understood.
 In a nutshell, non-exponential discounting causes {\it time inconsistency}: an optimal control policy an agent derives today will not be optimal from the eyes of the same agent tomorrow.
-As a dynamically optimal policy over the entire time horizon no longer exists, Stortz \cite{Strotz55} suggests that one instead look for an {\it equilibrium policy} in an intra-personal game between one's current and future selves.
-Such a policy has been characterized under non-exponential discounting (see e.g., \cite{EL06}, \cite{Ekeland2008investment}, \cite{ekeland2012time}, \cite{yong2012time}, \cite{BKM17}, \cite{huang2018time}, \cite{HZ20}, \cite{MR4511236}, \cite{bwz-2023-MAFI}) in diffusion models where deterministic policies are considered.
+As a dynamically optimal policy over the entire time horizon no longer exists, \citet{Strotz55} suggests that one instead look for an {\it equilibrium policy} in an intra-personal game between one's current and future selves.
+A standard equilibrium (i.e., an equilibrium policy as a {\it deterministic} map on the state space) has been studied under non-exponential discounting in diffusion models (e.g., \citet{EL06}, \citet{Ekeland2008investment}, \citet{ekeland2012time}, \citet{yong2012time}, \citet{BKM17}, \citet{huang2018time}, \citet{HZ20}, \citet{MR4511236, BWZ23}), {as well as in models of controlled Markov chains (e.g., \citet{BRW15}, \citet{CE16}, \citet{BRW18}, \citet{BJN2020}, \citet{HZ21}, \citet{BRW22}, \citet{BH23}).
+Many of the studies establish the existence of a standard equilibrium for a general state space (e.g., a Borel space), but require very specific forms of discounting (e.g., quasi-hyperbolic or hyperbolic), the reward function (e.g., monotone and supermodular), and the controlled transition probabilities (e.g., decomposable into supermodular functions); see the assumptions in \cite{BRW15, CE16, BRW18, BJN2020, BRW22}.\footnote{{\cite{BH23} considers a finite-horizon discrete-time model, for which a recursive backward induction provides an equilibrium.
+This method does not work for an infinite horizon and therefore cannot be applied to our study.}} These conditions need not hold even in fairly simple examples, such that a standard equilibrium may fail to exist; see e.g., \cite[Remark 10]{HZ21}.

+This motivates us to consider {\it relaxed equilibria} (i.e., {\it randomized} equilibrium policies), to possibly extend the existence of equilibria to cases where discounting, reward functions, and controlled transition probabilities are all general.
+To this end, it is natural to consider MDPs, which by definition considers randomized control policies (i.e., {\it relaxed controls}). }